awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 mountpoint_s3::fuse: write failed: upload error: out of order write NOT supported by Mountpoint, aborting the upload; expected offset 0 but got 512
 ```

+To work around this, write your file to a temporary location such as `/tmp/`, and copy or move to the mounted directory
+after the file is written.

 ## Writing to an existing file

 Trying to open an existing file for writing using Mountpoint without the `--allow-overwrite` flag will fail with the error: `Operation not permitted`.